jatinp101/jatinp101.github.io/essays/wonderful-ide.md

 ## This is very trivial

-Before coming into this class and using an IDE such as IntelliJ I used JGrasp which was a barebones IDE which did the basics such as compiling, debugging, running programs, and checking the style of the code and if it fit with
+Before coming into this class and using an IDE such as IntelliJ I used JGrasp which was a barebones IDE which did the basics such as compiling, debugging, running programs, and checking the style of the code.
+When it came to checking the code with JGrasp the issue was that it nagged at you for certain coding errors and never really gave a clear enough explanation of what is wrong.
+So unfortunately my first experience to coding styles was ruined.
+But of course it did help me as it kept me in check by making sure that I did not cause any checkstyle errors.
+But by changing my IDE to IntelliJ it did help make it easier to fix the errors instead of having to manually go through each error and fix it.

 ## The best thing since sliced bread